nadorek/A01/README.md

 - (Optional) **Database** - Use MS-SQL if you plan to persist data in a database.
 You can use in memory database as well.

 ### Running the Application
-1. Navigate to the project folder
+1. Navigate to the project folder AProduct/AProduct.Web.
-    `cd AProduct/AProduct.Web`
 3. Use `dotnet run` command to start the application.

 ### Running the Application with SQL databse